HumanCompatibleAI/evaluating-rewards/README.md

 ### Comparing Reward Models

-Please see this [Jupyter notebook](notebooks/comparison.ipynb) for an example of comparing reward models in a simple point mass environment.
+Please see this [Colab notebook](notebooks/comparison.ipynb) for an example of comparing reward models in a simple point mass environment.
 The notebook includes documentation describing the optimization problem we are solving, and presents visualizations of the resulting reward models.
-The code can be directly applied to other environments and reward models, by changing the configuration and loading the appropriate models. *NOTE*: make sure you run the Jupyter notebook from a virtual environment with `evaluating_rewards` installed, so that it can import the library.
+The code can be directly applied to other environments and reward models, by changing the configuration and loading the appropriate models. *NOTE*: make sure you run the notebook from a virtual environment with `evaluating_rewards` installed, so that it can import the library.

 ### Other Information